emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 As described in {{req-resp-bind}}, the client must be able to verify that a response corresponds to a particular request.
 This section updates the CoAP Token processing requirements for clients.
 The Token processing for servers is not updated.
 Token processing in Section 5.3.1 of {{RFC7252}} is updated by adding the following text:

 When CoAP is used with a security protocol not providing bindings between requests and responses, the client MUST NOT reuse tokens over a specific secure connection until the traffic keys have been replaced.
-The easiest way to accomplish this is to implement the Token as a counter starting at zero for each secure connection, this approach SHOULD be followed.
+The easiest way to accomplish this is to implement the Token as a counter starting at zero for each new or rekeyed secure connection, this approach SHOULD be followed.

 # Security Considerations {#sec-cons}